abxh/x64-dabbles/01-getting-started/README.md

 # Getting started

-I in general followed along this [video](https://www.youtube.com/watch?v=6S5KRJv-7RU).
+I in general followed along this [video](https://www.youtube.com/watch?v=6S5KRJv-7RU) for the assembly code.
+I cannot remember much of the syntax.

+The following are the things I done to compile, debug and get a better sense of how things work:

 ## Exit successfully